Skip to main content

 Scenario (Ad scenes)

-The scenario outlines what the client wants in the video, so make sure to follow it closely.
+The scenario is your brief/script — it outlines what the client wants in the video, so make sure to follow it closely.
 Some may be detailed with a hook, concept, and CTA structure, while others may allow more creative freedom.

 Learn more about working with different scenario types here: How to Shoot Videos for Different Scenario Types